simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 ### ErrorType (Protocol.hs)

-- PROHIBITED - command is valid but not allowed in the current context:
-  1. server response sent from client or vice versa
-  2. acknowledging the message without message
+- BLOCK - incorrect block format or encoding
-- SYNTAX error - command is unknown or has invalid syntax, where `error` can be:
+- CMD error - command is unknown or has invalid syntax, where `error` can be:
-  - TRANSMISSION - incorrect transmission format or encoding
+  - PROHIBITED - server response sent from client or vice versa
-  - COMMAND - error parsing command
+  - SYNTAX - error parsing command
   - NO_AUTH - transmission has no required credentials (signature or queue ID)
   - HAS_AUTH - transmission has not allowed credentials
   - NO_QUEUE - transmission has not queue ID
 - AUTH - command is not authorised (queue does not exist or signature verification failed).
+- NO_MSG - acknowledging (ACK) the message without message
 - INTERNAL - internal server error.
 - DUPLICATE_ - it is used internally to signal that the queue ID is already used.
 This is NOT used in the protocol, instead INTERNAL is sent to the client.
 It has to be removed.